Exchange Search Not Working? Diagnose Search Issues in Server

 Conclusion

-Above article describes how you can Diagnose Exchange Search Issues when Exchange search not working.
-This issue arose due to large no of Emails.
-We saw how to use the Shell command to repair MS search engine.
-Moreover, using various command line for PowerShell given above, we can repair Microsoft search results.
+The above article describes how you can Diagnose Exchange Search Issues when Exchange Search is not working.
+This issue arose due to the large number of emails.
+We saw how to use the Shell command to repair the MS search engine.
+Moreover, using various command lines for PowerShell given above, we can repair Microsoft search results.
 Also, search engine errors and faults can be found using the same commands.